 2. Take out = to remove

-(transitive) When something is extracted or removed from its current place.
-Synonyms are expel or withdraw.
+(transitive) When something is extracted or removed from its current location.

 - I had to have two teeth taken out.

-- He took out his phone and recorded her phone number.
+- He took out his phone and saved the girl’s phone number.

 - I need to take my car out of the garage.